An infinite-dimensional approach to path-dependent Kolmogorov equations: Solution in

-The semigroup $e^{tA}$ is strongly continuous in $\sL^p$ therefore it converges to the identity as $t$ goes to $0$; hence, since $y$ is fixed, taking the limit in $n$ yields \ref{I1} applying the dominated convergence theorem.\\ \textbf{Step 4}.
-The function By standard properties of the Bochner integral we have
+The semigroup $e^{tA}$ is strongly continuous in $\sL^p$ therefore it converges to the identity as $t$ goes to $0$; hence, since $y$ is fixed, taking the limit in $n$ yields (I) applying the dominated convergence theorem.